Aviad-Abutbul/cf-redislabs-broker/README.md

 ```
 * Install Go 1.5
 * [Ensure your GOPATH is set correctly](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable)
 * In managing dependencies, we rely on Go 1.5 Vendor Experiment.
-Therefore, set up a `GO15VENDOREXPERIMENT` variable to equal `1`. `/bin/env` script can do it for you.
+Therefore, set up a `GO15VENDOREXPERIMENT` variable to equal `1`.
+You can use `./bin/go` to have it set up for you.

 ### Building the binary